carussell1984/Climate_Analysis_and_Exploration-/README.md

 <section>
 <hr/>
 <hr1><Strong>Resources for project</Strong></hr1>
 <p>The resources folder in the this github repo contain two csv files and one sqlite file.
-The csv files a visual representation of what is in hawaii.sqlite file.</p>
+The csv files are a visual representation of what is in hawaii.sqlite file.</p>
-<p>There is an identical hawaii.sqlite file in the Flask folder that the app.py file uses.</p>
+<p>There is an identical hawaii.sqlite file in the Flask folder that the app.py file runs off of.</p>
 </section>